 To explain why your 20s are so important, let’s talk about a little phenomenon called compound interest.
-It’s so important, Albert Einstein refers to it as the most powerful force in the universe.
+It’s so important, Albert Einstein is often quoted as calling it the most powerful force in the universe.

-Compound interest refers to money that grows upon itself.
-It's investment income which grows upon its growth.
+Compound interest refers to money that grows on itself.
+It is investment income which grows upon its growth.
 If that sounds abstract, let’s illustrate it with a hypothetical example.

 Why $11 in the second year?
 Because not only did your original $100 earn a 10% return, the additional $10 that you earned also earned a 10% return of its own—which equals an extra $1.
 That’s why you have $11 in year two rather than $10.

-Your money keeps growing upon itself each year until by year seven, at age 27, your $100 has become $200.
+Your money keeps growing on itself each year until, by year seven, at age 27, your $100 has become $200.
 This example assumes an annual return of 10%, with taxes deferred and gains compounded.
 Thanks to compound interest, you’ve doubled your original investment.